AntonGepting/tmux-interface-rs/README.md

 ## Usage

-1. Add a dependency in your `Cargo.toml`
+1. Add a dependency in your `Cargo.toml`.
+Versions below `0.1.0` are mostly for development and testing purposes (further versions may have different ABI, use them in your projects on your own risk).

     ```
     [dependencies]